Beetle Kill Pine

 A byproduct of the damage done by this hungry duo is a strong and beautiful piece of blue pine lumber that is streaked with a natural blue-grey stain.
 The beetles do not weaken or contaminate the wood, and the fungi is actually burnt away during the kiln drying process.
 Affordable, eco-friendly blue stain pine is all that is left behind.

 We supply beetle kill pine lumber and have it milled for flooring, siding and timbers.
-It comes with or without bore holes to provide you a clean or rustic look.

 Give us a call and we can help you with any questions you have about using blue stain pine for furniture, ceilings, siding and more!